amandaghassaei/Fusion360-Scripts/README.md

 # Fusion360 Scripts

 This repo contains a number of Fusion360 scripts.
 More info about each script is given in the README.md inside each folder.

-Pull Requests welcome!
+I'm very curious about how these scripts are being used, feel free to share your animations in the [Show and Tell discussion thread](https://github.com/amandaghassaei/Fusion360-Scripts/discussions/9).
+Also, pull requests welcome!

 ## [Design Version Timelapse](Design-Version-Timelapse/)